Bhedarganj Upazila: Geography

 Bhedarganj Upazila has a total area of 261.90 sqkm.
 About seven-tenths is land and three-tenths is water, chiefly the Padma River, which cuts through the northern part of the upazila.
 It borders Naria Upazila to the west and north, Munshiganj District to the north, Chandpur District to the north and east, Gosairhat and Damudya upazilas to the south, and Shariatpur Sadar Upazila to the west.
-The Meghna River also flows through this upazila as well as the Banglabazar Canal.
+The Meghna River and the Banglabazar Canal flow through this upazila.

 History

-In 1924, the Zamindar of Bikrampur Syed Bhedar Uddin Shah established the Bhedarganj Thana in his name.
+In 1924, the Zamindar of Bikrampur, Syed Bhedar Uddin Shah, established the Bhedarganj Thana after his name.

 During the Bangladesh Liberation War of 1971, two brawls and a battle took place in Bhedarganj resulting in the deaths of many Bengali freedom fighters.
 The thana was converted into an upazila on 14 September 1983 and inaugurated by Sultan Mahmud.

 Demographics

-According to the 2011 Bangladesh census, Bhedarganj Upazila had 53,305 households and a population of 253,234, 3.6% of whom lived in urban areas.
-12.0% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 42.7%, compared to the national average of 51.8%.
+According to the 2011 Census of Bangladesh, Bhedarganj Upazila had 53,305 households and a population of 253,234.
+68,834 (27.18%) were under 10 years of age.
+Bhedarganj had a literacy rate (age 7 and over) of 42.7%, compared to the national average of 51.8%, and a sex ratio of 1084 females per 1000 males.
+9,193 (3.63%) lived in urban areas.